 For most families, saving enough to pay for the costs of higher education can seem overwhelming.
 However, with some planning, funding a college education can be easier to achieve than you might think.
+And every dollar saved now for college or training is money you won’t need to borrow later on.

 A VHEIP 529 college savings account can help you make a child’s college education possible.
 See what a difference you can make by preparing for college now.